HOUSTON AMPUTATION ATTORNEY

 - Lost income

 - Loss of future earnings and working capacity

 - Assisted care expenses

 In addition, the compensation an amputee receives should also cover all noneconomic costs.
-These include (but may not be limited to):

 - Pain and suffering